koddr/goodshare.js/README.md

 ```
 ## Counters

-To display counter, just add an attribute ``data-counter="..."`` to element that will container numbers.
+To display counter, just add an attribute ``data-counter`` to element that will container numbers.
 For example:

 ```html
 <!-- Create link with share to Facebook and counter -->